HazyResearch/deepdive/doc/doc/basics/overview.md

 learning procedure.
 The results of the inference step are written to the database.
 The user can write queries to [analyze the results](running.html#results).
-DeepDive also provides [calibration data](calibration.html) to evaluate the accuracy of the inference.
+DeepDive also provides [calibration data](calibration.html) to evaluate the accuracy of inference.

 <!-- TODO (All) Anything else we should add ? -->